cossackgh/client-svgeditor/README.md

             widthBorderHoverItem: 2, // Width for border item on hover
             widthBorderSelectItem: 2, // Width for border item on select },
+              isCustomBalloon: false, // Is you use custom baloon?
+              nodeCustomBalloon: null, // Node HTMLElement for custom baloon
+              dataStructureCustomBalloon: null, // Data structure for custom baloon
+              isMobileZoom: false, // Is turn on zoom swipe on mobile?
+              isSVGFromSring: false, // Is load SVG from string?
         },
         baloonTheme // Theme for defaul baloon
       )